 This is the point where the probability of maneuvering into a technical dead end, which may become noticeable much later.

 The scenario, of course, is not specific to digital signage.
 SMIL will not relieve us of the need for good quality assurance, communication and documentation.
 The management must also have an understanding of these lengthy processes.
 But at least we need to deal with one elementary problem less.
 SMIL already provides a sophisticated control language for our digital signage projects.
-Why reinvent the wheel?

-Specialized service providers and full-service providers
+Advantage 3: Specialized service providers and full-service providers

 to one component, e.g. just the CMS, or as in the case of IAdea focus on hardware players.
 Without having to offer a

 The result is diversification.
 As even full-service providers can assemble their customized products more easily from a wider range of technical solutions.